Towards annotation-efficient segmentation via image-to-image translation: Methods

 \section{Methods}

-Segmentation labels are typically available for an insufficiently representative sample of data.
+Segmentation labels are often available for an insufficiently representative sample of data.
 We propose a semi-supervised method that extends supervised segmentation to weakly labeled data using a domain translation objective.
-In addition to a segmentation objective, the method attempts to translate between the distribution of images presenting the segmentation target (P) and the distribution of images where this target is absent (A).
+In addition to a segmentation objective, the method attempts to learn the translation between the distribution of images presenting the segmentation target (P) and the distribution of images where this target is absent (A).
+In section \ref{sec:method_objectives}, we argue that this is an appropriate choice of training objective for semi-supervised segmentation.
+Our training method is then detailed in \ref{sec:our_method} in a manner that is agnostic to the underlying network architectures.
+The baseline methods, network architectures, and training details are discussed in the Experiments section (\ref{sec:methods_baseline}, \ref{sec:architectures_and_training}).